 How soon will I see results?

 Because filler volumizes, you can see results immediately post-treatment.
 However, along with any other type of injection, temporary swelling, redness, soreness, and even bruising may be immediately apparent post-treatment, so final results may take several days to weeks.
-For example, filler injected into the lips can cause a lot of swelling day 2 and 3 post-treatment.
+For example, lip filler tends to cause a lot of swelling post-treatment.
 Aesthetic treatments with filler should only ever be to the correct amount at the time of treatment.
 Your provider should never over-treat to compensate for the swelling that will dissipate after treatment.
 Because of this, it may require more than one treatment in order to achieve the most optimal aesthetic results.

 How much filler do I need?